-Commitment Template

-Commitment Starts November 2021 and Ends June 2023 On-going commitment Lead implementing agency/actor Ministry of Gender, Children and So Local Government, Decentralization • Commitment description Problem to be addressed The main problems to be solved are the continuing underrepresentation of women in political decision making, weak political participation of persons with disability and non-involvement of citizens and political parties in the selection of District chief executives who head local government in Ghana. l decision rsons with and political The commitment all levels of the political and legalized Contribution of commitment to solving problem This commitment will bring closure to several long-standing issues The problem of the underrepresentation of women in government, inadequate political participation of PWDs and associated problems.
-The non-involvement of political parties and citizens in the selection of district political heads which have been the target of civil society advocacy for years.
-Relevance of commitment to OGP values Additional information Milestone Activity with a verifiable deliverable Start Date: End End Date: and 55(3) to enable citizens and ipate in the election of Chief y members.
-Nov.
-2021 June 2023 Enact into law the Affirmative Action Bill before the end of Nov.
-2021 June 2023 June 2023
+Commitment Template 7.0.
+CITIZENS PARTICIPATION Commitmen Commitment Starts November 2021 and Ends June 2023 On-going commitment Lead implementing agency/actor Ministry of Gender, Children and Social Protection, Ministry of Local Government, Decentralization and Rural Development, Commitment description Problem to be addressed The main problems to be solved are the continuing underrepresentation of women in political decision making, weak political participation of persons with disability and non-involvement of citizens and political parties in the selection of District chief executives who head local government in Ghana.
+The commitment Government to ensure progressive increase in women's political participation at all levels of government, review the Constitution to allow election of MMDCEs in district level elections (either on partisan basis or non-partisan basis) and provide opportunities for the political participation of Persons with Disabilities Contribution of commitment to solving problem This commitment will bring closure to several long-standing issues • The problem of the underrepresentation of women in government, inadequate political participation of PWDs and associated problems. • The non-involvement of political parties and citizens in the selection of district political heads which have been the target of civil society advocacy for years.
+Relevance of commitment to OGP values This commitment will deepen political participation for segments of society that have been marginalized and excluded from decision making for years Additional information Milestone Activity wit h a verifiable deliverable Start Date: End Date: